Skip to content

 Tools not showing in ClaudeConfirm the connector is added and you have permission to use tools.
 Restart the app.

 Tools not showing in VS CodeMake sure you're in Agent mode in Copilot Chat.
-Check that mcp.servers is correctly formatted in settings.json.
+Verify mcp.servers is correctly formatted in settings.json.

-Tools not showing in CursorVerify mcp.json is in the correct path and properly formatted JSON.
+Tools not showing in CursorVerify mcp.json is in the correct path and is valid JSON.
 Restart Cursor fully.

-Tools not showing in n8nConfirm the MCP Client Tool node is connected to your AI Agent node and the workflow is activated.
-Check that the SSE endpoint URL ends in /sse and the API key header is correctly formatted.
+Tools not showing in n8nConfirm the MCP Client Tool node is connected to your AI Agent node and the workflow is active.
+Check the URL and header format.

 • Store API keys in secure credentials (OS keychain, password manager, or your editor's secrets manager) - avoid hardcoding them in shared config files

-• In n8n, use the built-in Credentials system to store your API key rather than pasting it directly into node fields
+• In n8n, use the built-in Credentials system rather than pasting keys directly into node fields

 • Limit tool permissions to the minimum needed for your use case